How Do We Measure Website Speed?

 Once a Day

-Why Do We Test So "Little"?
+Why Do We Test So "Infrequently"?

-To track user changes, we collect data from the Chrome UX Report and deploy SpeedCurve RUM for larger websites.
+For tracking changes among users, we collect data from the Chrome UX Report and deploy SpeedCurve RUM for larger websites.

 | Device | Download | Upload | RTT (round-trip time) |